Tunisian-GitHub-Community/Book-notes/README.md

     → The model makes use of the Observer Pattern so that it can keep observers updated yet stay decoupled from them.
     → The controller is the strategy for the view.
 The view can use different implementations of the controller to get different behavior.
     → The view uses the Composite Pattern to implement the user interface, which usually consists of nested components like panels, frames and buttons.

+## Better Living with Patterns
+A Pattern is a solution to a problem in a context.
+The `context`: the situation in which the pattern applies.
+This should be a recurring situation.
+The `problem`: the goal you are trying to achieve in this context, but it also refers to any constraints that occur in the context.
+The `solution`: a general design that anyone can apply which resolves the goal and set of constraints.
+An Anti-Pattern tells you how to go from a problem to a BAD solution.
+    → An anti-pattern always looks like a good solution, but then turns out to be a bad solution when it is applied.